 Overall, this event helped to shine light on the current crisis in South Sudan.
 Participants shared that they had learned important information about the current crisis in South Sudan, a country they don’t often hear about in the news.
 Interestingly, one of the unexpected outcomes that emerged from this event is that some participants mentioned that they had been inspired to organize similar events on other issues that have been overlooked by mainstream media, and sought advice from the speakers and us, which was encouraging to know that something positive had come out of this initiative.
 Thank you to all who made this event possible.

-By UofMosaic Fellows at UBC (Nelly Ky, Nika Moeini, Himani Bhatnagar and Morrell Andrews)
+Blog written by UofMosaic Fellows at UBC (Nelly Ky, Nika Moeini, Himani Bhatnagar and Morrell Andrews)